balanced-dev/yuzu-docs/docs/delivery/umbraco/members.md

 # Membership

-Simple membership solutions are hard to get right, there are so many elements and getting one wrong could lead have security implications or cause UX issues.
-We intend to solve this problem by creating a simple, adaptable solution for adding membership funationality to Yuzu enabled Umbraco sites.
-In this solution defintion have complete control of the UI and delivery can change the Viewmodels data before render and also choose when and where forms are rendered.
+Simple membership solutions are hard to get right, there are so many moving parts.
+We have created a simple, adaptable solution for adding membership functionality to Yuzu enabled Umbraco sites.
+Definition have complete control of the UI and delivery can change Viewmodel data before render and choose when and where there forms are delivered and rendered.

-It's is not intended to be the solution to creating membership forms on all sites, but as a quick solution for smaller sites that don't need overly complex solutions it works well.
+It's not intended as a cure all solution, but as a quick approach for smaller sites that don't need overly complex logic and it works well.
 It also demonstrates how we are working with Yuzu; by separating out the UI and CMS integration we can create packages that are very adaptable with minimum code implementation.

 The following forms are included